Vaccination clinics to be held on June 4th, 11th & 18th

-Click on the link & scroll to select the date you wish to make an appointment on.
+Click on the link & scroll to select the date and time you wish to make an appointment.

 If I am pregnant or breastfeeding, can I get vaccinated?

 Alaskans who are pregnant or breastfeeding may choose to get a COVID-19 vaccine when they are eligible to receive it.
 There are limited data about the safety of COVID-19 vaccines for people who are pregnant.
 COVID-19 vaccines are unlikely to pose a risk to pregnant people or their babies based on current understanding.

 I’m not currently in Alaska.
 What should I do to get vaccinated?

 You’ll want to follow the guidelines for where you are located.
 States and local jurisdictions will have different guidance than what you’ll see in Alaska.
 You’ll follow the guidance of the community you are in.
 You’ll want to plan to get both doses of vaccine with the same healthcare provider.

 Can I get a COVID-19 vaccine if I’ve recently received the flu vaccine, or any other vaccine?

 The Centers for Disease Control (CDC) does not recommend getting the COVID-19 vaccine within 2 weeks of any other vaccine because insufficient data currently exists on the safety and efficacy of mRNA COVID-19 vaccines administered simultaneously with other vaccines.
 However, CDC has also recommended not to deny the COVID vaccine to someone who recently had another vaccine and is at high risk for COVID-19 at this time.